jcfitzpatrick12/spectre/README.md

 ## Supported Receivers

 Our abstract framework can support any receiver with a source block in GNU Radio.
-If you have an unsupported receiver, reach out and we can work to support it!
+If you have a receiver that isn't supported, reach out, and we can look into adding support for it!

-### **Current Supported Receivers**
+### **Currently Supported Receivers**
 - [RSP1A (from SDRPlay)](https://www.sdrplay.com/rsp1a/)
 - [RSPduo (from SDRPlay)](https://www.sdrplay.com/rspduo/)
 - [USRP B200mini (from Ettus Research)](https://www.ettus.com/all-products/usrp-b200mini/)